-Designing the exterior façade for a building project is often considered the fun part but getting your building from the blueprint stage through to the ribbon-cutting ceremony often requires a marathon level of attention to detail.
+Designing the exterior façade panels for a building project is often considered the fun part but getting your building from the blueprint stage through to the ribbon-cutting ceremony often requires a marathon level of attention to detail.
 To get the look that you want combined with the durability your clients need and the ease-of-use your contractors demand, requires you to choose the right cladding material.
-Metal panels are one of the most versatile façade cladding materials and, with the right coating, can achieve an almost endless number of design possibilities.
+Metal panels are one of the most versatile exterior façade cladding materials and, with the right coating, can achieve an almost endless number of design possibilities.
 In addition, the coil coating provides a range of benefits that make it a superior choice for exterior façade use, maintenance, and longevity.

 How does coil coating work?